tot-ra/graphql-schema-registry/README.md

 knex migrate:make my_migration_name_here --migrations-directory migrations
 ```

-If not using the default configuration of executing DB migrations on registry startup, you can run the following `npm`
+If not using the default configuration of executing DB migrations on service startup, you can run the following `npm`
 command prior to starting the registry:

 ```bash
 npm run migrate-db
 ```

-The command can be prefixed with any environment variable necessary to configure your DB connection, such as:
+The command can be prefixed with any environment variable necessary to configure DB connection (in case you ALTER DB with another user), such as:

 ```bash
 DB_HOST=my-db-host DB_PORT=6000 npm run migrate-db